kallaway/100-days-of-code/r1-log.md

 ### R1D32
 Still try to train the #machineLearning model.
 Concentrated on the #FullStack app, this is a ticketing system.
 CRUD with some styling and #Django.

+### R1D33
+Made some styling and #javascript functions for filtering and ordering the table in my new app.
+I want to deploy this project asap, then continuously develop it further, I have more ideas.